boromir674/cookiecutter-python-package/src/cookiecutter_python/{{ cookiecutter.project_slug }}/docs-mkdocs/build-process_DAG.md

 `docker build`  possible execution paths.

-Flow Chart, of how exection navigates docker stages (see --target of docker build).
+Flow Chart, of how execution navigates docker stages (see --target of docker build).

 If you run `docker build .` the `target` used by default is the `default_with_demo` Stage in the Graph.

 **Dockerfile: ./Dockerfile**

-{# we have include 'dockerfile_mermaid.md' statment below #}
+{# we have include 'dockerfile_mermaid.md' statement below #}
 {# intention is to leverage markdown imports, on docs build time #}
 {# it should not affect dynamically the Generator behaviour #}

-{# so we must enusre that jinja does, treats below as literal, and not try to interpret #}
+{# so we must ensure that jinja does, treats below as literal, and not try to interpret #}

 {% raw %}{% include 'dockerfile_mermaid.md' %}{% endraw %}